fizban99/RRunner/README.rst

 .. code-block:: VB

-   RunR2Range(script As String, outRange As Range, ParamArray Ranges() As Variant) As Boolean
+   RunR2Range(script As String, RangeToImport As Range, ParamArray RangesToExport() As Variant) As Boolean

 This function accepts the name of the script (just the name, including the extension), a range where the result will be placed (just the top-left corner cell needs to be indicated) and a set of name-ranges pairs.